simsara-org/AdaData/README.md

 ## Support AdaData
 🙏
-If AdaData saves you time, reduces errors, or helps you earn with Cardano—please consider a small ADA contribution!

-I’ve many hours (and days!) building, testing, and validating this project so you can achieve secure, end-to-end results in minutes.
+AdaData is a one-person labor of love—weeks of late nights so you can mint in minutes.
+If it saves you time or earns you ADA, a tip (code, docs, or ADA) keeps the lights on and development rolling

 Every little bit helps and motivates continued development.
 Thank you for your support!